shopware5/devdocs/source/blog/_posts/2015-12-17-cv-testing.md

 libraries on top of OpenCV, trying to make the API more accessible for certain use cases, as e.g. [SimpleCV](http://simplecv.org/) for python.
 With such tools, it is more convenient to to perform certain tasks, for [example to spot cars in a parking lot](http://tutorial.simplecv.org/en/latest/examples/parking.html).
-So its quite easy to get good results without any deeper knowledge regarding computer vision and image recognition.
+So it's quite easy to get good results without any deeper knowledge regarding computer vision and image recognition.

 ### SimpleCV